haoyuwlab/PDSIR/README.md

 than single-site samplers, and scales to outbreaks with thousands of infections.

-The package contains data from the 2013-2015 outbreak of Ebola in Western Africa to illustrate the use of the algorithm on real data.
+The package also contains data from the 2013-2015 outbreak of Ebola in Western Africa.

 ## Installation